310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-well, i think it’s understandable that they’d scold you a little. you showed up very, very late, chiaki… and you too, midori. did something happen?
+well, i think it is understandable that they would [scold] you a little. you showed up very, very [late], chiaki… and you too, midori. did something happen?

 although i knew you two would come eventually, no matter what.
 {% endbubble %}